John Bell Day

 Belfast Metropolitan College

-To mark the 50th anniversary of his discovery, the ‘father of modern quantum physics’, was honored with the naming of a new street in Titanic Quarter in February 2015, the new street circles the Belfast MET College.
+To mark the 50th anniversary of his discovery, John Bell was honoured with the naming of a new street in Titanic Quarter in February 2015, the new street circles the Belfast MET College.

 You can read John Bell’s full biography here.